Cantera/cantera-website/pages/tutorials/yaml/species.rst

 Cantera provides built-in definitions for the chemical elements, including values for their atomic weights taken from IUPAC / CIAAW.
-These elements can be used by speciying the corresponding atomic symbols when specifying the composition of species.
+These elements can be used by specifying the corresponding atomic symbols when specifying the composition of species.

 In order to give a name to a particular isotope or a virtual element